Discover the enchanting landscapes of Vietnam

 Our paid TEFL internship in Vietnam is a great way to discover this amazing country’s unique and diverse culture.
 Living in the local community and teaching in a school in a major city, you’ll get to check out lively villages, snap pictures at Halong Bay, party in lively bars and gorge on traditional phō and bún cha in your spare time.
 You’ll get a great monthly allowance and receive expert support throughout.

-You’ll be teaching learners of all ages, from 4 to 18 years old (you will have the chance to express a preference in age group), so there is plenty of opportunity to make the teaching experience count.
-Your monthly living allowance of $700 is really generous, and will enable you to live comfortably during your internship.
-You’ll share comfortable accommodation with your fellow teachers, and there’s a canteen at your school that will serve hot, nutritious food.
+You’ll be teaching learners of all ages - from 4 to 18 years old, so there is plenty of opportunity to make the teaching experience count.
+Your monthly living allowance of US$700 (£490) is really generous, and will enable you to live comfortably during your internship.
+You’ll share comfortable accommodation with other interns (though you might not teach at the same school as them), and there will either be a school canteen or easy access to street food stalls.

 Before you go